defmementomori/aws-cdk-organization-configrule/README.md

 ## How to use

 ```
-import { AwsCdkOrganizationConfigrule } from '@defmementomori/aws-cdk-organization-configrule';
+import { AwsCdkOrganizationConfigrule } from 'aws-cdk-organization-configrule';

 // example
 new AwsCdkOrganizationConfigrule(this, 'OrgConfig',{